cyberjunky/3commas-cyber-bots/README.md

 ### Download and install

-You need to have Python 3.8 or higher installed.
+You need run Python 3.7 or higher.

 Download the zip file of the latest release from [here](https://github.com/cyberjunky/3commas-cyber-bots/releases) and unpack it, or do a `git clone` with the steps described below.

 ```